(Disclosure: Some of the links below may be affiliate links)

 I hope that this FIRE calculator will help people choose a withdrawal rate.
 They can then plan for their retirement.

 I still have many ideas to improve this calculator.
 I am going to try not to make it too complicated.
 It should remain simple.
-It will have two versions, one simple and one advanced for people wanting a bit more flexibility.
+It will have two versions, one simple version, and one advanced version, for people wanting a bit more flexibility.

 What do you think of this calculator?